 A regulation that "condition[s] the exercise of expressive activity on official permission . . . constitute[s] a prior restraint on speech."
 MacDonald v.
+Safir, 206

-Safir, 206 F.3d 183, 194 (2d Cir.
+F.3d 183, 194 (2d Cir.
 2000) (citation omitted).
 Section 5103.1 does exactly that: it conditions the rights of the public and the press to take photographs and make recordings on securing the "approval of the court or presiding judicial officer."
 18 Pa.
 Cons.
 Stat. § 5103.1(a).

-The activity that § 5103.1 inhibits-photographing, recording, and broadcasting public activity in and around the courtroom-constitutes protected expression under both the First Amendment and Article I, § 7.1 "The First Amendment protects actual photos, videos, and recordings, and for this protection to have meaning the Amendment must also protect the act of creating that material."
+The activity that § 5103.1 inhibits-photographing, recording, and broadcasting public activity in and around the courtroom-constitutes protected expression under both the First Amendment and Article I, § 7.5 "The First Amendment protects actual photos, videos, and recordings, and for this protection to have meaning the Amendment must also protect the act of creating that material."
 Fields v.
 City of Philadelphia, 862 F.3d 353, 358 (3d Cir.
 2017).
 Indeed, ample case law recognizes that "[t]here is no practical difference between allowing [the government] to prevent people from taking recordings and actually banning the possession or distribution of them."
 Id.; see also, e.g., ACLU of Illinois v.
-Alvarez, 679 F.3d 583, 595-96
+Alvarez, 679 F.3d 583, 595-96 (7th Cir.
+2012) ("Restricting the use of an audio or audiovisual recording device suppresses speech just as effectively as restricting the dissemination of the resulting recording.").

-1 The Pennsylvania Supreme Court has recognized that "Article I, § 7 'provides protection for freedom of expression that is broader than the federal constitutional guarantee."
-Pap's A.M. v.
+5 The Pennsylvania Supreme Court has recognized that "Article I, § 7 'provides protection for freedom of expression that is broader than the federal constitutional guarantee.' " Pap's A.M. v.
 City of Erie, 571 Pa.
 375, 399 (2002).
 Thus, cases decided under the First Amendment also carry weight in construing the protections of Article I, § 7.